 Donaldson Coal Pty Ltd owns the mining operation and is the holder of the current mining lease.
 Donaldson is also the mining operator.
-Donaldson is required to make appropriate appointments to fulfil the requirements of all statutory positions.
 Table 2 outlines the site personnel responsible for the various aspects of the operation.

 Table 2: Site Personnel